bettyriver/Blobby3D/README.md

 ### Installing

 To install Blobby3D you need to clone this repository.
-Then go to the cloned repository directory and make using:
+Then go to the repository directory and make using command 'make'.
+Note that this assumes that you have setup a DNEST4_PATH environment variable as suggested in the [DNEST4 paper](https://arxiv.org/abs/1606.03757).
+If you have not setup a DNEST4_PATH environment variable, then simply make using the following:

 make DNEST4_PATH=/path/to/DNest4